KusmierczykHobbyPrjs/rpi_entertainment_center/README.md

 Scripts, links and instructions of how to set up a home entertainemnt center on RaspberryPI(3b+) using Kodi and RetroPie

-## Rotating UI between Kodi, EmulationStation and the default graphical environment
+## Switching UIs (Kodi / EmulationStation / default graphical environment)

- - [ui_rotate.sh](ui_rotate.sh) - automates the rotation between Kodi, EmulationStation, and Xorg, starting each UI in sequence to ensure that the user can switch between different interfaces without manual intervention.
+ - [ui_rotate.sh](ui_rotate.sh) - automates the rotation between UIs (Kodi, EmulationStation, and Xorg defined in [config.sh](config.sh)), starting each UI in sequence to ensure that the user can switch between different interfaces without manual intervention.
 In particular, when a UI is closed or killed by [stop_current_ui.sh](stop_current_ui.sh) the next UI is automatically started.
 The script is started at system logging from autostart.sh.
- - [stop_current_ui.sh](stop_current_ui.sh) - stops the currently running UI application among Kodi, EmulationStation, or Xorg.
+ - [stop_current_ui.sh](stop_current_ui.sh) - stops the currently running UI.
 The script is executed by pressing a physical button (GPIO slope detection).
-Physical buttons are handled by [gpio_commands.sh](gpio_commands.sh) which is started at system logging from autostart.sh.
+Physical buttons are handled by [gpio_commands.sh](gpio_commands.sh) which is started at system logging from [autostart.sh](autostart.sh).
+Commands to monitor, start or stop UIs are loaded from [config.sh](config.sh).

 ### Why
 These scripts are useful for systems that serve multiple purposes (media center, gaming station, and general computing) by managing and rotating the active UI, enhancing the user experience by simplifying the transition between different uses of the system.